 Therapy or confusion?

 I’ve seen the joy dogs can bring to nursing homes.
 The residents in Mom’s home were always so happy to see me.
 When I went alone, I found out who they really wanted to see.
-‘Where are the dogs?’
-Those who usually smiled and came over, even if they couldn’t speak, didn’t even notice me.
+“Where are the dogs?”
+Those who usually smiled and came over, even if they couldn’t speak, didn’t even notice me without dogs.
 It was the dogs they wanted.

 Bearing in mind Mom’s opinion on unsolicited visits, I kept the dogs away from residents who kept away from them.
 For Mom, the staff made notes on her preferences.
 She did not mention any more perplexing visits.

 Social contact is good therapy for people in long term care.
 It breaks up their daily routine, the boredom, keeps them connected.
 Staff do their best but they have the nuts and bolts of care-taking to do.
+That care-taking must come first.
 So visitors, of all ages and species, help.
 But they can also be confusing, especially for those with memory loss.
 Like for Mom – wondering who is this, do I know them, why are they here.

 “Do-gooders!”
 Mom spat when I told her why the young girl was with her, “why don’t they ask you first?”
 Words to keep in mind.
 Maybe they did ask and explain, and she forgot.
 Alzheimer’s can cause memory and perception of reality to wander.
 Frequent cues might help lessen confusion, at least for the moment, about the “who” and “why” of visitors.